Skip to main content

 Academic Regalia (Cap & Gown)

-Appropriate academic regalia must be worn by candidates in order to participate in the Graduate Commencement ceremony.
+Appropriate academic regalia must be worn to participate in the Graduate Commencement ceremony.

 Program-Specific Colors